 Rust provides different ways of interpreting the raw string data that computers store so that each program can choose the interpretation it needs, no matter what human language the data is in.

-A final reason Rust does not allow you to index into a String to get a character is that indexing operations are expected to always take constant time (O(1)).
-It isn’t possible to guarantee that performance with a String, though, since Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.
+A final reason Rust doesn’t allow us to index into a String to get a character is that indexing operations are expected to always take constant time (O(1)).
+But it isn’t possible to guarantee that performance with a String, because Rust would have to walk through the contents from the beginning to the index to determine how many valid characters there were.

 Slicing Strings

-Because it's not clear what the return type of string indexing should be, and it is often a bad idea to index into a string, Rust dissuades you from doing so by asking you to be more specific if you really need it.
-The way you can be more specific than indexing using [] with a single number is using [] with a range to create a string slice containing particular bytes:
+Indexing into a string is often a bad idea because it’s not clear what the return type of the string indexing operation should be: a byte value, a character, a grapheme cluster, or a string slice.
+Therefore, Rust asks you to be more specific if you really need to use indices to create string slices.
+To be more specific in your indexing and indicate that you want a string slice, rather than indexing using [] with a single number, you can use [] with a range to create a string slice containing particular bytes:

 let hello = "Здравствуйте";